What is orange wine? The rosé of Fall 2017! Learn how orange wine is made and where to buy the tastiest bottles this fall.

 Red, white, rosé...and orange?
 Skin-contact, or orange wine, is joining the classic wine trio.
-Real Simple talked to Amanda Bowman, a sales associate at Chambers Street Wines in New York City, about rosé’s rival.
+Real Simple talked to two wine experts about rosé’s richer-tasting cousin.

 By comparison, white wine is made from white grapes after removing the skin and seeds.
 And red wine is made using a similar process to its caramel-colored counterpart, but with red or black grapes.

 Andrew Harwood, founder of NYC Wine Company, tells Real Simple orange wine is having a moment now, but it’s truly a “throwback to how wine used to be made.”
 Harwood describes the flavor of orange wines as “richer, with a nuttiness and toastiness to them.”

 Top Orange Wines to Buy for Fall 2017

 There are four orange wine brands Harwood recommends for those looking to fall into the season with a glass of this trending wine.

 Sicilian-based COS’s Pithos Bianco ($30.96) is nutty and has lots of mineral character.
 Channing Daughters is a vineyard located in the Hamptons, and their Ramato wine ($23.99) has hints of honey, apricots and spices.
 Pheasant’s Tears makes their Rkatsiteli wine ($17.99) in the country of Georgia.
 Its flavor has a “big, dense, fleshy style,” and has notes of honey, nuts and apple skin.
 And Monastero Suori Cistercensi’s Coenobium ($26.99) is made by nuns in Lazio, Italy.
 This wine has a more delicate style, complete with white flowers and orange marmalade.